File for Unemployment Benefits

 To receive continued benefits, you must file a weekly unemployment insurance claim certification.
 You must show active eligibility for benefits each week you want to receive them.
 You must provide information and meet all work search requirements each week you collect unemployment insurance benefits.

 Access information about your benefits, payments, and account information using the Weekly Certification System.
-You can do this online at https://labor.alabama.gov/uc/ICCS/ or by phone at 1-866-2-FILE UC.
+You can do this online at https://labor.alabama.gov/uc/ICCS/

 How to Claim Weekly Benefits